Pleasant Valley, NY

 How we measure opportunity

-Population, household income, home value, homeownership rate, median year structure built and self-employment density come from the US Census Bureau's American Community Survey 5-year release.
-Public-domain, refreshed annually.
+Population, household income, home value, homeownership rate, median year structure built and self-employment density come from authoritative public demographic releases.
+Refreshed annually.

-Business names, addresses, ratings, review counts, websites, phone numbers and operating status come from the Google Places API.
-Each profiled business is re-checked on a 14-day cache cycle so stale data drifts off the page.
+Business names, addresses, ratings, review counts, websites, phone numbers and operating status come from live business records.
+Each profiled business is re-checked regularly so stale data drifts off the page.

 Composite vulnerability score

-We blend 14 signals (review velocity, star rating, website presence and freshness, ad pixels, hiring activity, competitor density and visual brand) into a 0–100 score.
+We blend 19 signals (review velocity, star rating, website presence and freshness, ad pixels, hiring activity, competitor density and visual brand, plus eleven more) into a 0–100 score.
 Higher means more likely to engage with marketing services.

 Frequently asked

-- Vertical coverage for Pleasant Valley CDP is still being filled in — no scans have been requested yet, so run a free scan to seed whichever category you care about first.
+- Vertical coverage for Pleasant Valley is still being filled in — no scans have been requested yet, so run a free scan to seed whichever category you care about first.

-- Pleasant Valley CDP scores 16.96/100 on LocalVein's Market Opportunity Score.
+- Pleasant Valley scores 16.96/100 on LocalVein's Market Opportunity Score.
 The score blends median home value ($319K), homeownership rate, median home age, and population density into a single 0–100 number.
 Think of it as a shortlist heuristic: higher scores earn a drill-down into vertical-level stats, lower scores stay benched unless a client targets the geography specifically.

 - Yes, every paid tier produces CRM-ready exports — ready-to-drop CSVs for GoHighLevel, HubSpot, Instantly, and a neutral format for any other pipeline tool.
-For Pleasant Valley CDP, expect 0 businesses available across all verticals once you scan a vertical for the first time. $90K median household income and 1,814 residents make it a market where most agency outreach scenarios fit.
+For Pleasant Valley, expect 0 businesses available across all verticals once you scan a vertical for the first time. $90K median household income and 1,814 residents make it a market where most agency outreach scenarios fit.

 - 5 sample businesses